A-G-Shaikh/a-g-shaikh.github.io/_posts/2025-10-29-on-journalling-tools.markdown

 Here are some tools and prompts I've found helpful over the years, feel free to try them out and adapt them:

 ### The Pennebaker Protocol
 This involves writing freely for a set time about what’s unsettling you.
 Write about difficult conversations, hurt feelings, awkward moments, or emotional conflicts — and explore the fears and concerns tied to them.
-It's helpful to mindmap the circumstance, write down emotions that arise and then write about without interruption.
+It's helpful to mindmap the circumstance, write down emotions that arise and then write without interruption.

 Prompts like *“I’m recognising that…,” “realising…,” “understanding…,” “because of…,”* and *“noticing that…”* focus on meaning-making.
 Making sense of our inner world reduces the intensity, frequency, and duration of repetitive or distressing thoughts and emotions.